-The specs for the Standard PS5 and the PS5 Digital Edition are the same.
-No matter which console version you choose, you’ll get the same fast SSD, the same quality graphics, and more.
+While the Xbox Series S and Xbox Series X have some strong differences, the specs for the Standard PS5 and the PS5 Digital Edition are the same.
+No matter which PS5 console you choose, you’ll get the same fast SSD, the same quality graphics, and more.
 There are about three major differences between the two consoles.

 The first and most significant difference between the Standard PS5 and the PS5 Digital Edition is that the former comes with a disc drive and the latter does not.

 The digital version of the PS5 is 100% digital, meaning it won’t be compatible at all with games that come on a disc.
 In order to play games on the PS5 Digital Edition, you’ll have to download the games online and store them directly on your console.

 The design of the two consoles differs, of course, because of the disc drive or lack thereof.

 The disc version of the PS5 will have a slight bulge at the bottom where the hardware for the disc drive sits.
 Because the digital version lacks a disc drive, its design is a lot slimmer and more symmetrical.

 The standard PS5 price is $499, while the digital version is just $399.
 The specs between both versions are the same.
 Since the only thing the digital version lacks is the hardware components that are in the disc version, it should cost less to make, and therefore cost less to consumers.